I'm heading to New Orleans(!) so I created these matcha energy bars to keep us energized for the drive.

 They're kinda like a Lara bar and a green tea latte had a (really delicious) baby...

-- 1 tsp vanilla bean or pure vanilla extract
+- 1 teaspoon vanilla bean or pure vanilla extract

-- 1 tbsp matcha powder + additional for sprinkling
+- 1 tablespoon matcha powder + additional for sprinkling

 - Add cacao nibs and pulse just enough for cacao to be dispersed throughout.